QEP FREQUENTLY ASKED QUESTIONS

 Click on the plus / minus symbols to expand or collapse a category.

-- What is SACS?
+- What is SACSCOC?

 - The Commission on Colleges of the Southern Association of Colleges and Schools is the recognized regional accrediting body in the eleven U.S. Southern states (Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas, and Virginia) and in Latin America for those institutions of higher education that award associate, baccalaureate, master's or doctoral degrees.
 The Commission on Colleges is the representative body of the College Delegate Assembly and is charged with carrying out the accreditation process.